-As of Feb.
-2019, number of HR weed species by crop was 61 and 48 for corn and soybean, respectively.
-There were 43 weed species resistant to glyphosate.
+As of Jan.
+2025, there were 273 species of HR weeds in the world.
+Number of HR weed species by crop was 66 and 53 for corn and soybeans, respectively.
+60 weed species were resistant to glyphosate [I. Heap, Intl.
+HR Weed Database].

-Click here for detailed and up-to-date statistics on HR weeds and here for Site-of-Action categories based on both the Herbicide Resistance Action Committee (HRAC) and Weed Science Society of America (WSSA) classification systems.
+Weeds have evolved resistance to 21 of the 31 known herbicide sites of action and to 168 different herbicides.
+Many of the more problematic weeds such as Palmer amaranth have evolved resistance to multiple herbicide sites of action.
+Click here for Site-of-Action categories based on both the Herbicide Resistance Action Committee [HRAC] and Weed Science Society of America [WSSA] classification systems.

-The following is a summarization of best management practices (BMP's) for HR weeds that are presented in articles by the HRAC and the WSSA (see below "Risk of Resistance" summary table).
+The following is a summary of best management practices [BMP's] for HR weeds that are presented in articles by the HRAC and the WSSA [see below "Risk of Resistance"

+summary table].
-The most important practice in preventing and/or managing HR weeds is to use herbicides with different mechanisms or modes of action (MOA) prior to planting and throughout the growing season.
-Growers should check the group number on the herbicide label (see below) to ensure selection of the correct MOA to match targeted weeds.
-Frequent use of herbicides with the same MOA is the single most important factor in the development of HR weeds.

-- Weed species present in individual fields should be documented each year so that MOA knowledge and level of weed control by individual herbicides can be coupled when making herbicide decisions. - If resistant weed populations have emerged prior to soybean planting and/or emergence, tank-mix a burndown herbicide with another herbicide such as 2,4-D (MOA Group 4), Clarity (MOA Group 4), or Sharpen (MOA Group 14). - In the Midsouth where HR Palmer amaranth is the major problem, plant in a seedbed that is free of this problem weed. - Use tillage as a control measure on sites that are not highly susceptible to erosion or when needed as a last resort in a minimum tillage system.
-A CAST report concluded that HR weeds pose one of the most significant threats to soil conservation since the inception of the

-USDA-NRCS because HR weeds have forced growers to include or intensify tillage in their cropping systems if they are to remain economically viable.
-Thus, using BMP's other than tillage for management of HR weeds should have a high priority to encourage the continuation of land stewardship.
+- The most important practice to use for preventing and/or managing HR weeds is to use herbicides with different mechanisms or modes of action [MOA] prior to planting and throughout the growing season.
+Growers should check the group number on the herbicide label to ensure selection of the correct MOA to match targeted weeds.
+Frequent use of herbicides with the same MOA is the single most important factor in the development of HR weeds. - Weed species present in individual fields should be documented each year so that MOA knowledge and level of weed control by individual herbicides that are applied can be coupled when making herbicide decisions. - If resistant weed populations have emerged prior to soybean planting and/or emergence, tank-mix a burndown herbicide with a herbicide from a Group other than that of the burndown herbicide. - In the Midsouth where HR Palmer amaranth is the major problem, plant in a seedbed that is free of this problem weed. - Use tillage as a control measure on sites that are not highly susceptible to erosion or when needed as a last resort in a minimum tillage system.
+A CAST report concluded that HR weeds pose one of the most significant threats to soil conservation since the inception of the USDA-NRCS because HR weeds have forced growers to include or intensify tillage in their cropping systems if they are to remain economically viable.
+Thus, using BMP's other than tillage for management of HR